Interpreting map-based $E$/$B$ spectral properties of CMB foregrounds: Verification of predictions and interpretability of the fields

 \subsubsection{Central frequency \textit{E}/\textit{B}-separated maps (\texttt{PySM s5})}

 As a complement to the toy-model illustration of Sec.~\ref{sec:central_freq_tm}, we now show the morphology of the main polarization fields for the \texttt{PySM s5} model at 10 GHz.

-Figure~\ref{fig:pysm_morpho_maps} displays full-sky maps of $(Q,U)$, the polarization amplitude $P$, the polarization angle $\psi$, and their \textit{E}/\textit{B}-separated counterparts, including $P_E$, $P_B$, $\psi_E$, $\psi_B$, and the scalar fields $E$ and $B$.
-While the Stokes maps encode the full information, their morphology is strongly dependent on the chosen coordinate frame and does not readily isolate physically distinct structures.
+Fig.~\ref{fig:pysm_morpho_maps} displays full-sky maps of $(Q,U)$, the polarization amplitude $P$, the polarization angle $\psi$, and their \textit{E}/\textit{B}-separated counterparts, including $P_E$, $P_B$, $\psi_E$, $\psi_B$, and the scalar fields $E$ and $B$.
+While the Stokes maps encode the full information, their morphology is strongly dependent on the chosen coordinate frame and does not readily isolate physically distinct structures (and even less morphologically distinct parity components).
 In contrast, the \textit{E}/\textit{B}-separated spin-2 fields provide a direct and geometrically meaningful decomposition of the signal.

 {In particular, coherent large-scale features such as loops and filamentary structures, which dominate the total polarized intensity $P$, are largely captured by $P_E$ and are strongly suppressed in $P_B$.
 The $E$-family fields therefore appear well suited to isolate astrophysical loop-like structures and to address Galactic-science questions.
 Conversely, the $B$-family field, from which coherent $E$-mode structures have been filtered out, is of particular interest for tensor-to-scalar ratio searches. }